-Ryan Weston enters his third season as the wide recievers coach at Husson in 2016.
+Ryan Weston enters his fourth season as the cornerbacks coach at Husson in 2016.

 Weston served as the tight ends coach in 2015, coaching a tight ends group that helped produced an offensive attack that average a single-season record of 420.6 yards per game, 187.8 passing yards per game, 232.8 rushing yards per game and 37.4 points per game.
 His tight ends caught eight passes for 63 yards and two touchdowns.